abhishekdeshpande9/aws-glue-data-quality-ingestion-pipeline/README.md

-# aws-glue-data-quality-ingestion-pipeline
-Automated data ingestion and quality pipeline using AWS Glue, Redshift, S3, and EventBridge.
+# Automated data ingestion and quality pipeline using AWS Glue, Redshift, S3, and EventBridge.

 Overview
 This project solves a common data engineering problem:
 How do you ingest only new data, validate it before storing, and stay informed  without manually checking logs?

 Built using AWS Glue, Redshift, S3, and supporting services, this pipeline handles incremental ingestion, performs data quality checks, routes data accordingly, and sends notifications after each run.

 Tech Stack
 - AWS Glue:	ETL job, job bookmarks, data quality checks